smnkrt/to_poro/README.md

 ```

 and include `ToPoro` module into `ActiveRecord::Relation` class.
-One way of doing it is by adding a `config/to_poro_initializer.rb` file with:
+One way of doing it is by adding a `config/to_poro_initializer.rb`:

 ```ruby
 class ActiveRecord::Relation
   include ToPoro
 end
 ```

-in it.

 ## Usage